Pilot programs - test new technologies and get incentives

 Summary: For commercial customers testing gas engine-driven heat pumps

 Program details: Six commercial customers in the Lower Mainland, Vancouver Island and the Okanagan area are testing gas engine-driven heat pumps that provide high-efficiency space heating, cooling, domestic hot water and ventilation.
-As with all gas equipment, these systems can operate on RNG1.
+These systems can operate on Renewable Natural Gas (RNG)1, which is a low-carbon energy that can help reduce overall greenhouse gas emissions–without expensive upgrades or retrofits.

 This pilot is providing us with valuable field data demonstrating the performance of this technology in different climate zones.
 We’ll use the results to develop rebate programs which will help more commercial customers benefit from installing this technology, reducing their energy use and greenhouse gas emissions.